BRUTALISM/BRU-9/README.md

     grunt launch

 You can edit any of the ClojureScript source files and the changes should show up in the electron app without the need to re-launch.
+If you feel like experimenting, `src/bru_9/scenes/main.cljs` should be your point of entry.

 ## Dependencies